 Tom Brosseau is a folksinger and songwriter from North Dakota.
 He comes from a working family with a musical background, though none have received formal training.
 His grandmother Lillian Uglem taught him the acoustic guitar while he was in grade school.

-He has toured Japan, Canada, Portugal, Iceland, Australia; performed in bars, backyards, grand halls, subways, theaters, old folks homes; exchanged songs and poetry with many talented folks, including Susan Orlean, Ramblin’ Jack Elliott, Patrick Marber, Bonnie Raitt and the late Sam Hinton.
+He has toured Japan, Canada, Portugal, Iceland, Australia; performed in bars, backyards, grand halls, subways, theaters, old folks homes; exchanged songs and poetry with many talented folks, including Susan Orlean, Ramblin’ Jack Elliott.
+Also Patrick Marber, Bonnie Raitt and the late Sam Hinton.

 Mayor Mike Brown presented Brosseau the Key to the City of Grand Forks, North Dakota in 2007 for his album of original work entitled Grand Forks.
 The songs were based on the devastating Red River flood of 1997.
 Natalie Portman chose a track from Grand Forks,”Plaid-lined Jacket” as part of her continuing work with FINCA, an organization whose mission is to assist communities of impoverishment.